 European summer, late June to early September is the most popular time to visit with July and August representing the peak months.
 The shoulder seasons of April-May and late September-October will provide the best value with the least crowds.

 Tours and Angers are the closest airports sitting around 70-80 km away.
 Both Tours and Angers have car rental agencies as well as a train that will get you to Saumur.

 Arguably better value if you don’t intend to hire a car, you can take a train direct from Paris to Saumur via Tours (2hr if you get a good connection) or Angers (2.5 hrs).

 I like this site for clear scheduling and advance booking: Rail Europe.
 Don’t worry if your French isn’t so good – you can buy train tickets by machines in the station with an English Language option.

 If you arrive by train, you are best taking a taxi to Montsoreau – around €25 (taxis in the area are not cheap).
 If you’re on a strict budget, buses do run from Saumur to Montsoreau but the schedule isn’t great – with more than an hour between buses during the day.

 Alternatively, you can hire a car in Saumur.

-If you’re looking to stay in the area for a week or more and are interested in hiring a house, get in contact and I can recommend the cave house I called home.
+If you’re looking to stay in the area for a week or more and are interested in hiring a house, you can find details here of the cave house I called home.